smitae/weatherstation-tinkerforge/README.md

   - Pods based on Docker-files/containers?
   - Set it up in Openshift, using GIT, build it from source or something like that.
 - Use Fuse to do some stuff with the MQTT messages.
+- Do something with persitent storage in OpenShift, maybe in a DB?